 All equipment provided under AIM Level 5 is the property of Pobal and DCEDIY, until such a time as the transfer of ownership process (described in section 7.20) is completed.
 All equipment provided under AIM Level 5 is insured by Pobal for fire and theft.
 On completion of the transfer of ownership process, insurance requirements transfer to the new owner.

 7.22 Transportation of equipment after transfer of ownership

-If required, the transfer of equipment provided under AIM Level 5 can be arranged by Pobal by contacting aimlevel5@pobal.ie
+If required, the transportation of AIM Level 5 equipment can be requested by the service provider during the transfer of ownership process.

 7.23 Recycling of equipment